So You Want To: Write A Furry Comic

 - Furry Confusion - Figure this one out in advance, or at least do your damnedest to prevent your humanized species from interacting with their more primal versions.
 And God help you if you show a Cow furry eating a hamburger.

 - Hatedom - The sooner you accept this, the less it will affect you.
+Obviously, the country or region when you live or you pretend to sell your product also play a role here.

 - Lighter and Softer - It is in general a very bad idea to remove everthing from the subject matter you were about to tackle from your OC just because you are afraid of a backlash from your readers.
 It usually makes your comic Taste Like Diabetes .